-\textbf{Effect of Action-Aware Discrimination:} Figure~\ref{fig:tsne} intuitively shows how the Action-Aware Discrimination loss $L_{\text{action}}$ affects representation space.
-As shown in the figure, without the $L_{\text{action}}$ introduced, our Scene-Aware Discrimination loss may lead to higher similarity between a video and some non-ground-truth action texts compared with the scene-encoded text prompts in representation space, which would lead to confusion in video classification.
-By introducing $L_{\text{action}}$, our SATA produces a much more reasonable representation space, where a video is more distant from the non-ground-truth action texts compared with the scene-encoded text prompts.
-For the analysis to the loss weight $\lambda_{\text{action}}$, please refer to the Appendix.
+First, we intuitively show how our proposed Action-aware Discrimination loss $L_{\text{action}}$ affects representation space by t-SNE~\cite{van2008visualizing}, and the results are given in Figure~\ref{fig:tsne}.
+As shown by the figure, without $L_{\text{action}}$, our model with only the Scene-aware Discrimination loss may yield higher similarity between a video and some non-ground-truth action name texts than between the video and the scene-encoded text prompts, which would lead to confusion in video classification.
+In contrast, with the Action-aware Discrimination loss, our model produces a much more reasonable representation space: a video is farther from the non-ground-truth action texts than from the scene-encoded text prompts.
+This experiment intuitively demonstrates the rationale of our proposed Action-aware Discrimination loss.